 The Ravers Handbook (The Guide to Raving)

-Many years ago (like 15 years ago!) a ravers handbook was given out at events in southern California.
+Many years ago (in 1999) a ravers handbook was given out at events in southern California.
 We've dug up a copy, transcribed it here for you, and made a few additions and changes.
 Although the original has stood the test of time, we thought it necessary to make some slight changes along the way.
 If any of the original authors find their way to this page, please contact us we'd love to send a little credit your way!

 A Handbook for Responsible Raving

 This ravers handbook or guide is not intended to be definitive in its' approach.
 It is a starting point for communication about very important issues that directly affect each of us.
 Our hope is that it will encourage you to step away from the music with some friends for a moment so that you can discuss the importance of individual efforts in responsible raving.